 The monitoring and reporting system for Tasmania's national parks and reserves

-The Parks and Wildlife Service (PWS) has developed a state-wide management effectiveness monitoring and reporting system to measure and report on evidence of management progress, achievements and challenges across Tasmania's public national parks and reserves estate.
-Key features of the system are that it is; outcomes focused, evidence-based, operationally practical and scalable, and transparent to all interested parties.
+The Tasmania Parks and Wildlife Service (PWS) has developed a state-wide management effectiveness Monitoring and Reporting System to measure and report on evidence of management progress, achievements and challenges in Tasmania's public national parks and reserves.
+Key features of the system are that it is: outcomes focused, evidence-based, operationally practical and scalable, and transparent to all interested parties.

 Evaluated case studies